FranklinKipchumba/Phase-1-WK1-Code-Challenge/README.md

 # Phase-1-WK1-Code-Challenge

 # Description
-the code challenge is about claculating the grades, speed and net salary.
+The code challenge is about claculating the grades, speed and net salary.
+We are using if...else statement because it a way we determine the particular calculations of the questions.
+I have faced a challenge in writing the codes since it is my fisrt time doing a code challenge.

 # Student-Grade.js
-To calculate the student grades
+To calculate the student grades either pass or fail.
+If...else Statement

 # Speed-Detector.js
-To calculate or detect the speed covered by an individual driver
+To calculate or detect the speed covered by an individual driver we use:
+If...else Statement

 # Net-Salary.js
-To calculate the Net salary of an individual
+To calculate the Net salary of an individual by using:
+Net salary = Gross - Taxes

 # Getting Started
 In order for you to use the content on this repo ensure you have the following: